conan747/editbot/README.md

 This is a [maubot](https://github.com/maubot/maubot) to record message edits.

 You can disable rooms that will be watched by adding them to the configuration or using the magic word `!editbot_disable` on the room.
+You can also react with "🔇" to a message in the edit_room in order to disable the plugin for the room.

 ## Rationale